the16thpythonist/the-bootstrap-kit/readme.txt

 * Remove author / date line for all posts and comments
 * Replaced the standard naming convention to better match the display of publications
 * Removed shaded frame in the smalest resolution (for mobile phones)
+* Added KIT-like bullets and removed background color of the widgets because the KIT design does not know any background color

 = 1.0 =
 * Initial version of a child theme for KIT